Mar 08, 2018

 Jus-Rol, having created the event back in 2007, continue their association with the event with the launch of a live chatbot, ‘Pie Pal’, on their website, which is on hand every day to help solve any pastry problems and help users to find the perfect tasty recipe, tailored to the ingredients they may already have in their cupboards.

-Pukka pies has gone down a slightly different route and, with the help of Freddie Flintoff, has launched the “The Great Pie Debate” asking consumers to vote online for what their favourite accompaniment is… chips or mash?
-With £100 to be won each day during the week along with hundreds of pies, some would say that it is a ‘Pukka’ promotion!
+Pukka pies went down a slightly different route and, with the help of Freddie Flintoff, launched the “The Great Pie Debate” asking consumers to vote online for what their favourite accompaniment is… chips or mash?
+With £100 to be won each day during the week along with hundreds of pies, some would say that was a ‘Pukka’ promotion!

-To celebrate the highlight of the pastry calendar, Higgidy is giving away 500 pieces of Higgidy homeware – from butter dishes to utensil holders, consumers can now add a touch of Higgidy to their kitchens.
+To celebrate the highlight of the pastry calendar, Higgidy gave away 500 pieces of Higgidy homeware – from butter dishes to utensil holders, consumers could add a touch of Higgidy to their kitchens.
 Entrants have to describe their favourite pie occasion to be in with a chance of winning.

-Finally, Pieminister are offering pie and mash for £5 in their cafés along with a free apron for all pies ordered through their website until 11th March.
+Finally, Pieminister offered pie and mash for £5 in their cafés along with a free apron for all pies ordered through their website until 11th March.